 Where to stay

-From lavish hotels to basic hostels, Sydney contains a great range of accommodation to suit any budget.
+From lavish hotels to basic hostels, Sydney contains a great range of accommodations to suit any budget.
 Here are a few spots to consider for your next visit.

 - Budget – Sydney Harbour YHA – Located in a great location close to Sydney Opera House, the Royal Botanic Gardens and other great attractions, this hostel is a great choice for budget travellers.
 What’s more, you’ll find top staff and free WiFi.